apoorvsaini/bingo/README.md

     .
     ├── package.json
     ├── server.js
-    ├── config          # All server and socket configs ├── constants       # Constant strings to be used ├── routes          # Express routes
+    ├── config          # All server, game and socket configs ├── constants       # Constant strings to be used ├── routes          # Express routes
     ├── src             # Logic for the APIs and services ├── store           # In-memory stores
     └── utils           # Helper functions

+### How it works

+The Backend server is the Game Master and has two components:

+* API - To generate userIds, generate tickets for the users, validate a bingo claim etc.
+* Socket Service - Keep on serving the new balls, push to the clients and keep track of them

+On the React frontend the user will start getting the new balls/numbers as they come and frontend will automatically mark them in the Tickets. **User can at any time claim Bingo!, which has to be validated by the backend**.

 ## To Do

 * **Move to MongoDB** Currently the data is stored in-memory on the backend and I have already setup methods to store them in a 3-node MongoDB cluster.
-* **Add ranking and syncing for multi-player game** I am half-way through it and the logic is already in place on both backend and frontend
+* **Add ranking and syncing for multi-player game** The logic is already in place on both backend and frontend, but needs more testing.